dimitri-furman/managed-instance/README.md

-# managed-instance
+# Managed Instance code samples
-Code samples for use with Azure SQL Database Managed Instance
+This is a repository of code samples to use with Azure SQL Database Managed Instance.